-To calculate the cost KPIs, literature data on the capital expenditure (CAPEX) and operating expenditure (OPEX) were used, for a 300 MWeI electrolyser.
+To calculate the cost KPIs, literature data on the capital expenditure (CAPEX) and operating expenditure (OPEX) were used, for a 300 MW{el} electrolyser.
 Annual utilisation rates from the global parameters are considered to calculate annual production and electricity demands for the different technologies and supply chains.
-CAPEX, OPEX, and annual production rates are used to
+CAPEX, OPEX, and annual production rates are used to calculate the levelised cost of hydrogen (LCOH) for the different supply chains using Equation 1, for the three scenarios from the global parameters and the described electrolyser values.
+Table 4 shows the input data for costs, electricity consumption, and lifetimes for all hydrogen supply chains' technologies used in this study.
 Table 4: CAPEX, OPEX, lifetime, and electricity consumption of technologies